 Excluded Employees.
-If you are a member of a class of employees identified below, you are an Excluded Employee and you are not entitled to participate in the Plan for purposes of elective deferrals.
+If you are a member of a class of employees identified below, you are an Excluded Employee and you are not entitled to participate in the Plan for purposes of nonelective contributions.
 The employees who are excluded are:

 - certain nonresident aliens who have no earned income from sources within the United States - employees who normally work less than 20 hours per week.
-(However, if you actually complete a Year of Service, you will no longer be a part of this excluded class) - employees who are enrolled as students and regularly attending classes offered by the Employer
+(However, if you actually complete a Year of Service, you will no longer be a part of this excluded class) - employees who are enrolled as students and regularly attending classes offered by the Employer - union employees whose employment is governed by a collective bargaining agreement under which retirement benefits were the subject of good faith bargaining - all employees classified by WestEd as temporary employees regardless of the number of hours worked

 Eligibility Conditions.
-You will be eligible to participate in elective deferrals on your date of hire.
-However, you will actually participate in elective deferrals once you reach the Entry Date as described below.
+You will be eligible to participate in the Plan for purposes of nonelective contributions on your date of hire.
+However, you will actually participate in nonelective contributions once you reach the Entry Date as described below.
 Entry Date.
-For purposes of elective deferrals, your Entry Date will be your date of hire.
+For purposes of nonelective contributions, your Entry Date will be the date on which you satisfy the eligibility requirements.